szig97/project-2/README.md

 9. In the ETL folder, create a text file called 'config.py'.
 In this file, write down your pgAdmin password.
 10. Open ‘real_estate_etl.ipynb.' and run all cells.

-# How to set up leaflet map
+# How to Set Up the Leaflet Map:
 1. Navigate to the static folder and select the 'js' folder.
 2. in the js folder, create a file call 'config.js'.
 In this file, write down your API_KEY from mapbox.com so that the leaflet map can run.

-# How to run the flask
+# How to Run the Flask:
 1. At the base level in the 'trulia-real-estate' repository, create a config.py that contains your pgAdmin password, username, localhost, and port
 2. Open GitBash in the 'trulia-real-estate' repository.
 3. In GitBash, write `source activate PythonData`